Save the Children

 The organization raises money to improve children's lives by creating better educational opportunities, better health care, and improved economic opportunities.
 It achieves this through several methods, including health, education, and protection programs.
+The group was one of the first organizations to assist children and work with holocaust survivors following World War II, and has been present for crisis management during the Korean War, the 1956 Hungarian Revolution, Vietnam War, and the 2014 Ebola outbreak, among others.